Small Language Models Improve Giants by Rewriting Their Outputs: Introduction

-Our approach is motivated by the observation that the outputs of the LLM can be optimally edited and combined to generate the target sentence (Figure~\ref{fig:ranking}).
-To achieve this, we propose LM-Corrector (\ours{}), a smaller model that is used to correct the predictions generated by the LLM.
-Unlike traditional fine-tuning methods, our approach does not require access to the weights of the LLM.
-Instead \ours{} operates directly on the outputs of the LLM.
-The corrector module receives a diverse set of candidates for a given source sentence, representing alternative outputs sampled from the LLM.
-By considering multiple candidates simultaneously, \ours{} learns to optimally rank, combine, and even edit them to produce more accurate and higher-quality outputs.
-Figure~\ref{fig:corrector} illustrates our approach, where \ours{} rewrites the first output of the LLM while incorporating correct edits from the second (\textit{American}) and the third outputs (\textit{the Nobel}) to produce the final, corrected output.
+\ours{} capitalizes on the observation that LLMs can generate a diverse array of candidates for a single input which are often complimentary.
+Thus, it is possible to produce a superior output by optimally combining spans from different candidates (see Figure~\ref{fig:ranking}). \ours{} receives multiple candidates for a single input and learns to optimally rank, combine, and edit them, ultimately yielding more precise and higher-quality outputs.
+Figure~\ref{fig:corrector} illustrates our approach, where \ours{} rewrites the first output of the LLM while incorporating correct spans from the second (\textit{American}) and the third outputs (\textit{the Nobel}) to produce the final, corrected output.

 Our contributions can be summarized as follows.
-(1) We demonstrate that a small \ours{} model with only 250M parameters can improve the performance of a large-scale LM with 62B parameters on a variety of natural language generation tasks.
-Remarkably, \ours{} achieves this without access to the model weights as it operates directly on the predictions through API calls.
-(2) We showcase that the corrector is robust to different prompts, alleviating the need for extensive prompt engineering.
-(3) We demonstrate the versatility of our approach showing that a single corrector can be effortlessly applied to different LMs as a plug-and-play module during inference.
-(4) Our analysis reveals that scaling the corrector can provide additional gains over standard in-context learning.
+(1) We introduce \ours{}, a method to improve the performance of LLMs in the presence of training data without access to the model weights.
+(2) We conduct experiments on four natural language generation tasks where LLMs underperform specialized models.
+We demonstrate that a small \ours{} model with only 250 million parameters improves the performance of an LLM with 62 billion parameters, matching or even outperforming task-specific models.
+(3) We showcase that the corrector is robust to different prompts, alleviating the need for extensive prompt engineering.
+(4) We demonstrate the versatility of our approach showing that a single corrector can be effortlessly applied to different LMs as a plug-and-play module during inference.
+We make our code publicly available\footnote{\url{https://github.com/GeorgeVern/lmcor}}.

-\section{Correcting the outputs of LLMs}
+\section{Correcting the Outputs of LLMs}

-In this section we present our approach that utilizes a small model, \ours, to adapt the predictions of an LLM for a specific task.
-Our pipeline is designed to be computationally efficient requiring only modest computational resources.
-Furthermore, our approach does not require access to the weights of the LLM.
-Instead, we interact with the LLM only through an API, as is the case for some state-of-the-art commercial LLMs.
+In this section we present our computationally efficient approach that utilizes a small model, \ours{}, to correct the predictions of an LLM for a specific task.
+Unlike traditional fine-tuning methods, our approach does not require access to the weights of the LLM.
+Instead, as seen in Figure~\ref{fig:corrector}, we interact with the LLM only through an API, as is the case for some state-of-the-art commercial LLMs.